 For the last several years, I’ve scheduled a full week off in mid-February and have discovered that it does wonders for the attitudes (mine and the kids’) in my house.
 If you don’t want to take an entire week off, consider a Friday and the following Monday.
 You may be surprised by how refreshed a long weekend makes you feel.

-8. Do a class with friends.
-Our family has never been part of a large, organized co-op, but on several occasions we’ve discovered that a small co-op with friends is a fantastic accountability tool with the added benefit of a regular social opportunity.
+Our family has never been part of a large, organized co-op, but on several occasions, we’ve discovered that a small co-op with friends is a fantastic accountability tool with the added benefit of a regular social opportunity.
 You can plan a fun enrichment class or one that’s more difficult to accomplish alone, such as a weekly science lab.

 What are some of your best tips for a strong second homeschool semester?